RawFish69/Nori/README.md

 ## Issues

-Please contact me on Discord `RawFish#5055` for any issues or questions.
+Please contact me on Discord `RawFish69` or join my [discord server](https://discord.gg/tU7eaKAWb2) for any issues or questions.